mleworkshop/mleworkshop.github.io/editions/mle2025/index.md

 ### Session 1: Opening and Keynote
 - Opening by the organizers
-- Keynote on "Composability in Modeling Languages" by [Jean-Marc Jézéquel](https://people.irisa.fr/Jean-Marc.Jezequel/)
+- Keynote on *Composability in Modeling Languages* by [Jean-Marc Jézéquel](https://people.irisa.fr/Jean-Marc.Jezequel/)

 ### Session 2: Paper Presentations and Discussion
-- Benedikt Jutz, Zenon Zacouris, Thomas Weber, Erik Burger, Maribel Acosta and Ralf Reussner. **What can we learn from other Domains – Towards an Exploratory Process for the Extension of a Language based on Cross-Domain Knowledge Transfer**.
+- Benedikt Jutz, Zenon Zacouris, Thomas Weber, Erik Burger, Maribel Acosta and Ralf Reussner. *What can we learn from other Domains – Towards an Exploratory Process for the Extension of a Language based on Cross-Domain Knowledge Transfer*.
 - NN
 - Discussion on the sustainability in, for, and with modeling languages